< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-In the summer of 1889, Thea Foss, a recent immigrant and new bride from Norway, buys the rowboat that launches the Foss Launch Company.
+In the summer of 1889, Thea Foss (1857-1927), a recent immigrant and new bride from Norway, buys the rowboat that launches the Foss Launch Company.
 Sitting on the porch of her houseboat on the Tacoma waterfront, she purchases the boat for five dollars from a fuming, disgruntled, failed fisherman.
 Thea's husband Andrew Foss, a carpenter, is up in the valley building a shed at the time.
 Before long, Thea sells this rowboat for $15 and buys two more boats from two more discouraged fishermen.
 Thea begins renting the boats for 50 cents a day.
 By the time Andrew returns from his shed-building job with $32, Thea has amassed $41.
-Thus begins what will be the Foss Launch and Tug Company and then Foss Maritime.
-Based in Seattle since World War I, by 2003 Foss Maritime will be the largest tugboat and marine services firm on the West Coast, employing 1,000 people.
+Thus begins what will grow to become the Foss Launch and Tug Company and then Foss Maritime, one of the largest tugboat and marine services firms on the West Coast.

 Back in 1889, the carpenter returned to his houseboat home to be confronted with Thea's tidy sum.
 As historian Murray Morgan quips, "Andrew thought a while and decided to build rowboats" (Puget's Sound, p.
 260).
 Before long Andrew and Thea had built or bought 200 boats and rented them to fishermen, duck hunters, picnickers, and workers requiring rides to sawmills inaccessible by land during high tides.